stancs/medical-appt-scheduling-system/README.md

 '2020-07-23T06:01:45.015Z'
 ```

-This means the current timezone is 300 minutes (5 hrs) behind UTC.
+This means the current time zone is 300 minutes (5 hrs) behind UTC.
 UTC time is `06:01:45Z` and the current time (in Austin) is `01:01:45`.
 But using an offset to calculate timezone is a wrong approach since time zones and daylight saving rules can change on several occasions during a year and it's very hard to track down all the changes.

-JavaScript Standard object `Date` has poor support on timezone transition. [moment-timezone npm package](https://momentjs.com/timezone/) has a better support in parsing and displaying dates and times in any time zones.
+JavaScript Standard object `Date` has poor support on time zone transition. [`moment-timezone`](https://momentjs.com/timezone/) npm package has better support in parsing and displaying dates and times in any time zones.
 If we know the current time zone and UTC time, then we can get local time using this npm package.

 To get a timezone of a user's browser, you can run this: